Matariki 2023: Seven ways to celebrate this weekend

 Feast Matariki

-Presented by Eat New Zealand and Ngāi Tahu, Feast Matariki is running once again in 2023, this year from July 9 to July 23.
+Presented by Eat New Zealand and Ngāi Tahu, Feast Matariki is on until July 23.

-The event includes several Mahika Kai workshops throughout the South Island, to help teach people about traditional Māori practices of gathering, growing and using natural resources for food and medicine.
+The feast includes several Mahika Kai workshops in the South Island, to help teach people about traditional Māori practices of gathering, growing and using natural resources for food and medicine.

 People can attend workshops in Otautahi/Christchurch), Otepoti/Dunedin), Rakiura/Stewart Island), Awarua/Bluff) and Murihiku/Southland), to learn how to prepare kai like tītī/muttonbird), inaka/whitebait), ika/fish) and tūna/eel.